The Defect of Random Hyperspherical Harmonics: Introduction

 and $J_{d/2-1}$ denotes the Bessel function \cite[\S 1.7]{szego} of order $d/2-1$.
 See \paref{guess1} for a formula equivalent to \paref{intC} that expresses $C_d$ as a convergent series.
 We do not know whether one can evaluate $C_d$ explicitly; however, we shall show that

 $\Gamma$ denoting the Gamma function \cite[\S 1.7]{szego}.
 For instance, for $d=2$, \paref{disug} gives $C_2 > 32/\sqrt{27}$, that coincides with \paref{var2}.

-The main contribution of the present paper is the following quantitative CLT in the Wasserstein distance \paref{wass} which extends and generalizes the results from \cite{maudom,Nonlin} collected in \S \ref{related}.
-Indeed, we are able to cover the nodal case which is more difficult and interesting (see \S\ref{det vs ran}) than the non-zero level case treated in \cite{maudom}.
-Moreover, our result is stronger that \paref{clt2} (proven in \cite{Nonlin}), yielding also the rate of convergence to the Gaussian distribution. \begin{theorem} Let $Z$ be a standard Gaussian random variable.
+The main contribution of the present paper is the following quantitative CLT in the Wasserstein distance \paref{wass} which extends and generalizes the results from \cite{maudom, Nonlin} collected in \S \ref{related}.
+We cover the nodal case which is more interesting (see \S\ref{det vs ran}) than the non-zero level case treated in \cite{maudom}.
+Moreover, there are marked differences compared to the latter (see \S\ref{on the proof}); indeed, the techniques developed in \cite{maudom} are \emph{not} enough to deal with the defect, and we have to overcome some additional difficulties.
+Finally, our result is stronger than \paref{clt2} (proven in \cite{Nonlin}), yielding also the rate of convergence to the Gaussian distribution. \begin{theorem} Let $Z$ be a standard Gaussian random variable.
 For $d\ge 2$ we have, as $\ell\to +\infty$,

 in particular